 I mentioned several attachments and optional items that came with garden tractors but the list goes on and on.
 I’ve also seen and own some chrome accessories.
 Some manufacturers also offered wheel weights, supplemental weights like the one I have for the front to add extra downforce, umbrellas, and even converters to add dual wheels on the rear.
 If you’re handy with a welder or basic shop tools you can make or fit nearly anything to one of these little workhorses.
 I’ve seen 3-point carryalls, dual wheel conversions for front wheels as well, flail-type mowers, finish mowers, roll bars, utility trailers and sleds, tire chains, a mini-hay baler, and even a firewood cutting saw that mounted on the front and ran off a belt like an old-time sawmill.
 As a kid my grandpa had a similar saw mounted on the front of one of his tractors that we used for cutting firewood to length.

-So as the chores you do on your land continues to grow, and we all know they seem to year after year, consider the good supply of vintage garden tractors that can found at reasonable prices.
+So as the chores you do on your land continue to grow, and we all know they seem to year after year, consider the good supply of vintage garden tractors that can found at reasonable prices.
 Search out the Internet (especially for garden tractor reviews), used lawn and garden equipment dealers, or try small engine shops.
 These machines are well worth a look.